ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

-# Ongoing Tasks : External Replication
+# Ongoing Tasks: External Replication

 We call the task of replicating between two different database groups _external replication_.
 There is actually no difference in the implementation of an _external replication_ and a regular replication process.